nolanholden/google-fruit-wiki/Quick-reference.md

-**This page was written for Fruit 1.x.
-It still needs to be reviewed/updated for Fruit 2.0.x.**

 This page is a quick reference for Fruit features, and intended for people that already know the basics of Fruit.
 If you're just starting to learn Fruit, read the [tutorial](https://github.com/google/fruit/wiki/tutorial:-getting-started) first.